Making a Travel Insurance Claim for Medical Treatment Abroad

 - If you are admitted to hospital, call the goodtogoinsurance.com 24 hour emergency assistance line on the number provided in your policy documentation.
 Ask the hospital for a letter as proof that you were admitted to hospital and make sure they date it clearly

-- If you have used a European Health Insurance Card (EHIC), or another reciprocal healthcare agreement such as Medicare (in Australia) to cover some of the cost of your medical treatment, goodtogoinsurance.com will waive the excess on your claim if it results in a reduction in the medical bills we have to pay
+- If you have used a European Health Insurance Card (EHIC), or another reciprocal healthcare agreement such as Medicare (in Australia) to cover some of the cost of your medical treatment, goodtogoinsurance.com will waive the excess on your claim if it results in a reduction in the medical bills we have to pay.
+Please note: Even though the UK has now left the EU, the EHIC will be valid until the end of the transition period.

 - You'll need to provide evidence of your travel dates, such as a flight ticket or confirmation email of your booking.
 This will prove that you received medical treatment during your holiday and that you have not exceeded the length of your stay outlined on your policy